holochain/binaries/README.md

 Looking after the binaries build is reasonably simple, until something breaks.
 The main things to look for are:
-- The `flake.nix` that defines builds of `holochain`, `hc`, `hc_run_local_services`, `hcterm` and `lair-keystore` for Windows, macOS (Intel and Silicon) and Linux.
+- The `flake.nix` that defines builds of `holochain`, `hc`, `hc_run_local_services`, `hcterm` and `lair-keystore` for Windows, macOS (Intel and Apple Silicon) and Linux.
 - The `flake.nix` also defines Nix bundles for each of these binaries, which depend on Holonix.
 - The `build.yaml` that is a multi-purpose build workflow.
 It is used to check PRs but if run manually with a tag, it will also publish binaries to the `holochain` repository.